-VRChat has two SDKs (Software Development Kits) available.
+VRChat has three SDKs (Software Development Kits) available.
 These kits are packages that you import into the Unity Editor and assist with the creation of content for VRChat.
 They are required to upload content to VRChat.

 This page will help you choose the correct version for your use case.

 If you have VRCSDK2 content and want to move it to VRCSDK3 (or vice versa), it is best if you start from "scratch."
 You should import your assets into a new project and then re-add all of the VRChat functionality.
 SDK components will not migrate.

 VRCSDK3 is not a direct upgrade-- VRChat SDK3 is a brand new SDK.

 Don't Cross the Streams!

 Do NOT import VRCSDK3 and VRCSDK2 into the same project!
 They are not compatible and your project will become broken or produce unexpected results.

 Our newest SDK is VRChat SDK3.
 It comes in two "flavors"-- one for Avatars, and one for Worlds.

 The VRCSDK3-Avatars package comes with Avatars 3.0, the latest avatar framework we offer for creation of both basic and advanced avatars with full customization.
 Check out Avatars 3.0 to learn more.